bitfinity-network/tech-docs-bitfinity-evm/docs/integrate/indexers/the-graph.md

 ## Summary

-In this tutorial, we started a Graph node locally, then we wired our node to EVMC Testnet RPC.
+In this tutorial, we started a Graph node locally, then we wired our node to Bitfinity Testnet RPC.
 We also configured a subgraph example and deployed that subgraph on our local graph node.
-Finally the graph node was able to collect and index the subgraph example (GravatarRegistry) events from EVMC Testnet.
+Finally the graph node was able to collect and index the subgraph example (GravatarRegistry) events from Bitfinity Testnet.